 Why did we believe this was an Einstein quote?

 Grammatically, it’s not great.
 Sometimes I don’t worry so much about my grammar because we like to keep things informal at Silly Fish.
 Certainly when speaking, it’s quite common for grammar to be a little off to fit in with colloquialisms.
 If this quote was supposed to have been written by Einstein, I find that a little hard to believe.
 As a verbal quote, I can get behind it a bit more.
-Some people would still think it’s a bit of a stretch if you look at Einstein’s word choices in verified quotes.
+Some people still think it’s a bit of a stretch if you look at Einstein’s word choices in verified quotes.
 What made us believe they were his words is the common opinion that Einstein failed at school.
 Turns out that isn’t true either.

 This myth originates in part due to the grading system at the time.
 In Einstein’s final year at the Cantonal School in Aargau, the school reversed its grading system.
 ‘6’ had previously been the lowest mark and ‘1’ the highest.
 After the grading system changed, Einstein had grade 1s recorded, leading some to believe that he had failed.
 Actually, at the time when he sat his exams, 1 was the highest grade attainable.

 It’s often stated that Einstein failed math.
 This isn’t true either.
 He did fail his entrance exam to the Federal Institute of Technology in Zurich, but this was in most part due to his struggles with the French language.
 His mathematics grade was outstanding.
 A year later he was able to pass the exam and gained entrance to the school.
 At this time he was only 17 and still a year younger than his classmates.

 What Einstein did have a problem with was the education system, and we kind of agree.
 He believed that memorizing facts is not an education.
 An early example of his rebellion was when, aged 5, he threw a stool at his teacher to protest their style.
 We’re not down for that.
 Respect your teachers y’all.